 About this guide

-How small steps can add up to big savings
+Small steps can mean big savings

 The following simple actions could save a household of 4 about $760 a year.